nsry123/Stair-Congestion-Monitor-Application/README.md

 # Stair Congestion Monitor Application
 Due to the dramatic rise in the number of students in SCIE in recent years, the level of congestion in staircases has also witnessed a sharp increase, resulting in safety concerns.
-This project aims to alleviate this problem by providing students with means to visualize current level of congestion at staircases, therefore choosing routes more wisely.
+This project aims to alleviate this problem by providing students with means to visualize current level of congestion at staircases, therefore allowing students to choosing routes more wisely.

 # Quick start